-The challenge isn't just their big awkward shape and heavy weight – they're also full of delicate parts that are easily damaged.
+Moving house without bringing in the professionals?
+You'll need to figure out how to move your fridge and freezer without damaging it.
+The challenge isn't just their awkward shape and weight – they're also full of delicate parts that can be easily damaged.

 But before you read on, it's worth considering if you're due for an upgrade.
 After all, there's no point moving a fridge that needs to be replaced in the near future.